 HARBOUR + ST. PAULI

-If you want to dig a little deeper than just the city centre, consider making a trip to the suburb of St Pauli and discover its ties to the harbour.
+If you want to dig a little deeper than just the city center and want to explore middle ages, consider making a trip to the suburb of St Pauli and discover its ties to the harbor.

-There is at least one pay-what-you-wish tour of this area which provides both a historic look at the neighbourhood and a contemporary take on the community within.
+At least one pay-what-you-wish tour of this area provides a historical fact guide to the neighborhood and a contemporary take on the community within.

 Hamburg Fish Market

-During this tour, you can expect to learn about and see some of the following locations:
+During this tour, you can expect to have lots of information about and see some of the following locations:

-You can find out more about these sites by taking one of the following free walking tours.
+You can find out a lot of fun facts by taking one of the following free walking tours.

 Robin and the Tour Guides

-In addition to their city centre tour, this company also visits the Harbour area of Hamburg as well as the St. Pauli neighbourhood.
+In addition to their city center tour, this company also visits the Harbour area of Hamburg as well as the St. Pauli neighborhood

-While on this trip, you can expect to learn about a variety of subjects including the importance of the harbour to the community, and how this neighbourhood once inspired the Beatles!
+While on this trip, you can expect to learn about a variety of subjects including the importance of the harbor to the community, basic functionalities and how this neighborhood once inspired the Beatles!

-You will need a ferry ticket for this tour (€1.70), but aside from that, it is a pay-what-you-wish experience which is available at 14:00 (2 pm) each day in both German and English.
+You will need a ferry ticket for this tour (€1.70), but aside from that, it is a pay-what-you-wish experience available at 14:00 (2 pm) each day in German and English.

 Book this tour in the calendar above.